danth/axyn/README.md

 ## Privacy

 Users must give permission for their messages to be stored.
-The first time a user joins a server with Axyn, they will receive a menu allowing their preference to be changed.
+The first time a user pings, replies to, or directly messages Axyn, they will receive a menu allowing their preference to be changed.
 This menu can be accessed later using the `/consent` command.

 For a message to be reused, everyone in the current channel must have access to the channel where the message was originally sent.